rbaihis/rabbitmq-docum/README.md

     - **Routing Key/Pattern**: Defines the criteria used to route messages from the source exchange to the destination.
     - **Binding Arguments**: Optional [ key=value , ... ]
     - Additional settings or criteria for specific binding behaviors.
+    -
+## Message:
+  - Message is  the fundamental unit of data that is exchanged between components within the system, such as between producers (publishers) and consumers (subscribers).
+  - They carry payloads of information and metadata necessary for routing and processing within the messaging infrastructure.
+  - ### Message Lifecycle
+    - **Publishing**: Producers publish messages to exchanges, specifying a routing key and optional headers.
+    - **Routing**: Exchanges receive messages and route them to queues based on configured bindings and routing rules.
+    - **Queue Storage**: Messages reside in queues until they are consumed by subscribed consumers.
+    - **Consumption**: Consumers retrieve messages from queues, process them, and send acknowledgments back to RabbitMQ upon successful processing.

+  - ### Message Properties:
+    - **Payload**:
+      - The main content of the message being transmitted.
+It carries the actual data or information that the producer intends to send to consumers.

+    - **Headers**:
+      - Optional metadata providing additional context or instructions for message processing.
+Headers can include information that helps with routing decisions or custom processing logic at the consumer end.

+    - **Routing Key**:
+      - Identifies the routing criteria used by exchanges to determine the destination queues for the message.
+Messages with matching routing keys are routed to corresponding queues based on exchange bindings.

+    - **Delivery Mode**:
+      - Specifies whether the message should be persisted (`delivery_mode=2`) or kept in memory (`delivery_mode=1`).
+      - *Persistent*: Messages marked as persistent (`delivery_mode=2`) are saved to disk by RabbitMQ.
+They survive broker restarts and ensure reliable delivery.
+      - *Transient*: Messages marked as transient (`delivery_mode=1`) are kept in memory.
+They are faster but may be lost if the broker restarts before delivering them to consumers.
+      - **Default**: RabbitMQ defaults to `Persistent` (`delivery_mode=2`) for message durability unless explicitly set otherwise.

+    - **Message Properties**:
+      - Additional attributes that provide detailed information about the message.
+These properties include:
+        - *Content Type*: Describes the MIME type of the message payload.
+Example: `application/json`, `text/plain`, etc.
+        - *Content Encoding*: Specifies the encoding format used for the message content.
+Example: `UTF-8`, `gzip`, `base64`, etc.
+        - *Timestamp*: Indicates the time when the message was sent or published.
+Represented in Unix timestamp format.
+        - *Expiration Time*: Specifies how long the message remains valid before it expires and is discarded by RabbitMQ.
+Expressed in milliseconds from the current time.

+    - **Acknowledgment**:
+      - Confirms successful message processing by consumers.
+Acknowledgments ensure that messages are reliably delivered and processed, preventing message loss and ensuring end-to-end message delivery guarantees.

   ## Persistence and Acknowledgment  (talking about the messages explicitly here )
     - **Persistent Messages:** Ensure messages are stored on disk and survive broker restarts.
 Achieved by setting the `delivery_mode` to 2 when publishing messages.
   - **Acknowledgments:** Used to confirm message delivery.
 Consumers send an acknowledgment to RabbitMQ once they have     successfully processed a message.

-## How It Works (Brief Overview)
-1. **Producer** publishes messages to an **Exchange**.
-2. **Exchange** routes messages to **Queues** based on bindings.
-3. **Consumers** retrieve messages from **Queues**.
-## Abstraction-Level:
-  - **producers & consumer** connect to the broker .
-  - **producers** (subscribes to queues) have no clue who the consumers are, they only publish a message via the exchange specifying a routing_key indicating what queues are targeting where the routing_key is usually an exact match or a pattern to a biding_key between the exchange and the queues.
-  - **Consumers** have no clue who  the producer(publisher) is, they only subscribe to a queue and queue the messages and acks them after processing them optionally mandatory in some logic cases.

-## Key Features and When to Use
-- **Queues:** Use when needing to buffer messages between producers and consumers.
-- **Exchanges and Bindings:** Use for routing messages based on routing keys and headers.
-- **Acknowledgments:** Ensure reliable delivery and processing of messages.
-- **Clustering:** Use for high availability and scalability.
-- **Plugins (e.g., Shovel, Federation):** Use for integrating with other messaging systems or enhancing functionality.

   ## Persistent Messages
     - **Definition:** A message marked as persistent is stored on disk by RabbitMQ, ensuring that it survives broker restarts.
     - **Behavior:** When a persistent message is sent to a queue, RabbitMQ writes it to disk.
 This helps ensure that messages are not lost in case of a broker crash.

-## Acknowledgments in Messages
-- **Definition:** Acknowledgments are used to confirm that a message has been received and processed by a consumer.
-- **Behavior:** When a consumer receives a message, it processes the messages and then sends an acknowledgment back to RabbitMQ.
-If the consumer dies without sending an acknowledgment, RabbitMQ will requeue the message and deliver it to another consumer.

   ## Persistence and Acknowledgment Together
   - **Interaction:** When a message is persistent and a consumer acknowledges it:
     - The message is stored on disk when it is placed in the queue.
     - Once the consumer processes the message and sends an acknowledgment, RabbitMQ can safely delete the message from the queue and   disk storage, knowing that it has been successfully processed.

   ### Summary
   - **Persistent Messages:** Are not deleted immediately upon queuing; they are stored on disk to survive broker restarts.
   - **Acknowledged Messages:** Are deleted from the queue (and disk if persistent) once the consumer processes them and sends an acknowledgment to RabbitMQ.
 This ensures message durability until successful processing.